Cielquan/DoTH-DNS/README.md

 `DNS1` and `DNS2` are set in default.conf, but are overwritten by server.conf if set.

 ##### 1.5 .env file
-You can add a '.env' file to '/' with variables (listed below) used by 'docker-compose.yaml' file.
+You can add a '.env' file to '/' with variables used by 'docker-compose.yaml' file (listed below) .
 However this is not recommended because the `setup.sh` script will create it for you (rather set given variables in 'setup.conf').
 * `HOSTNAME`
 * `TZ`